Taxodiomyia cupressiananassa

 Life Cycle

-are laid on cypress twigs. induce formation and develop inside the spongy gall tissue. occurs within the gall.
+are laid on cypress twigs.
+Larvae induce gall formation and develop inside the spongy gall tissue. occurs within the gall.
 Galls drop from the tree with leaf fall in autumn.
 Larvae overwinter in fallen galls, completing development and emerging as the following spring.
 Some adults may emerge from galls remaining on the tree later in the same season.

 Behavior